Introduction to the database

 Before creating any new item, make sure that it has not already been created.

-To this end, you must refer to the ‘TIMMA DATABASE CODES’ sheet, following this link:
+To do this, you must refer to the ‘TIMMA DATABASE CODES’ sheet, using this link:

 https://docs.google.com/spreadsheets/d/1jWV46IKfDMUwUTZQEX51VN2C9zlzf7D42xLIWztq-jI/edit#gid=0